‘World’s Sexiest Nurse’ Lauren Drain Flaunts Her Curves In A Skimpy Bodysuit In Throwback Pics

 “Oh Lauren you are a knockout,” added a second, along with a red heart.

 As if this photo wasn’t enough, Lauren posted another version of the picture to her second account, @laurendrainfitness.
-This time, however, she stands in front of a mirror so that she cleverly gives her audience a full view of perky posterior.
+This time, however, she stands in front of a mirror so that she cleverly gives her audience a full view of her perky posterior.

 The fact that she is looking over her shoulder to examine her own body only adds to the cheekiness of the shot.